What is Open Syllabus?

 There are many possible reasons but here are the most likely:

-- Citations of X don't conform to our matching model.
+• Citations of X don't conform to our matching model.
 Because we rely on 'Title - Author Last Name' as the identifier, we struggle with certain kinds of citations and categories of work.
 We won't find, for example, movies cited by title and date rather than title and director.
-Textbooks for which authors change across editions can be a problem.
+Textbooks that change authors across editions can also be a problem.
+In addition, faculty citation practices on syllabi are often inconsistent.

-- X was improperly merged with another title in building the master catalog.
-With nearly 200 million total records, some title/author combinations appear hundreds of times.
+• X was improperly merged with another title in building the master catalog.
+With several hundred million total records, some title/author combinations appear hundreds of times.
 The process of collapsing large numbers of variants and potential duplicates into single records is imperfect.
+Different titles can be merged into one record and, by the same token, variations on titles and author names can fragment a title across multiple records.
+Both are uncommon but it isn't hard to find examples when browsing Analytics.

-- The original catalog data for X is ambiguous or incorrect.
+• The original catalog data for X is ambiguous or incorrect.
 This is common.
-Records sometimes fail to list all of the authors for a title, list editors or translators in the author field, or have other erroneous information.
+Records sometimes fail to list all of the authors for a title, or list editors or translators in the author field, or have other erroneous information.
+Our catalog build process rejects most outlier mistakes, but some get past.

-We’ve worked to minimize these problems but if you spend time with the Explorer, you will see them.
+We’ve worked to minimize these problems but if you spend time with Analytics, you will see them.

 What about date, location, and field information?

 Fields are challenging because there is a great deal of variation in how different educational systems and intellectual traditions divide human knowledge.
 Our classifiers identify 62 fields derived from the Department of Education’s Classification of Instructional Programs (CIP 2015).
-This process is not perfect.
-The attribution of texts to unusual fields in the Explorer (for example, The Prince to Public Safety) is most often a problem with the field classifiers and is more common with syllabi obtained from non-Anglophone universities.
+This process is not perfect -- especially with syllabi obtained from non-Anglophone universities.

 Institutional attribution is based on a mixed analysis of URLs and e-mail strings found in the documents, which are then mapped to a combination of the Research Organization Registry (ROR) and IPEDS data.
 These methods resolve institutional location for around 94% of the syllabi in the collection.
 What does it tend to miss?
 Vocational schools outside the US.